Semantic Relations and Deep Learning: Data

-Several datasets are available for n-ary relations as well.
+Several datasets are available for n-ary relations.
 There are Wiki-90k and WF-20k,\footnote{\url{github.com/aurtg/n-ary-dataset}} built from binary relation instances in Wikidata and Freebase . \newcite{Akimoto2019} defined ternary relations by combining binary relations.
 Instances of these relations were mapped onto paragraphs consisting of at most three sentences from the English Wikipedia , processed with Stanford CoreNLP for dependency parsing and coreference resolution, and with DBpedia Spotlight for entity detection.

-\e{Few-shot learning} is a new direction of research in relation extraction/classification: learning from a small number of examples. \posscite{Han2018} dataset FewRel serves this specific purpose.\footnote{\url{zhuhao.me/fewrel}} It consists of 70,000 instances, 700 instances for each of 100 relation types.
-The relations are derived from Wikidata and matched onto Wikipedia articles, and then crowd-sourced for annotation.
-FewRel 2.0,\footnote{\url{thunlp.github.io/fewrel.html}} developed by \newcite{Gao2019FR2}, expands FewRel with a new test set from the biomedical domain for exploring few-shot domain adaptation.
+\e{Few-shot learning} is a new direction of research in relation extraction /classification : learning from a small number of examples. \posscite{Han2018} dataset FewRel serves this specific purpose.\footnote{\url{zhuhao.me/fewrel}} It consists of 70,000 instances, 700 instances for each of 100 relation types.
+The relations are derived from Wikidata and matched with Wikipedia articles, and then crowd-sourced for annotation.
+FewRel 2.0,\footnote{\url{thunlp.github.io/fewrel.html}} developed by \newcite{Gao2019FR2}, adds a test set from the biomedical domain for exploring few-shot domain adaptation.
 It also provides a few-shot none-of-the-above detection setting.

 A catalogue of annotated datasets for relation extraction ---reference papers and links---appears in a very useful GitHub repository.\footnote{\url{github.com/davidsbatista/Annotated-Semantic-Relationships-Datasets}}